 The debate over medical malpractice tort reform in Maryland has always been sung to the same tune: “Do we need to limit runaway juries by impeding their ability to award damages they deem appropriate?”
 The question implies that justice is not being served because juries are (1) wrongly siding against doctors on the question of medical negligence, and (2) awarding more in damages that justice requires.
-Both the doctors and their insurance companies and the medical malpractice lawyers and victim’s advocates argue their respective points by way of examples.
+Both the doctors and their insurance companies and the medical malpractice lawyers and victim’s advocates argue their respective points through examples.

 With this diatribe out of the way, we move to the purpose of this post.
-In a new article in the Michigan Law Journal, Philip Peters, a professor at the University of Missouri – Columbia, looks at these questions by reviewing the empirical data available on this issue.
+In a recent article in the Michigan Law Journal, Philip Peters, a professor at the University of Missouri – Columbia, looks at these questions by reviewing the empirical data available on this issue.

 I do not have time to summarize the studies because I have already spent too much time on this post, but three important findings from these studies emerged.
-First, the big question in every medical malpractice case is negligence.
+First, the enormous question in every medical malpractice case is negligence.
 If the case is not strong, the malpractice plaintiff almost invariably loses.
 If the case is strong, with strong being defined as medical experts agreeing it is strong, it is still an uphill battle for medical malpractice plaintiffs.
-Second, in cases where the Plaintiff does prevail, the jury usually gets it right, with “right” being defined as agreement between the experts and the jury.
+Second, where the Plaintiff prevails, the jury usually gets it right, with “right” being defined as an agreement between the experts and the jury.
 In fact, juries are more likely to agree with medical experts than medical experts are to agree with each other.
 Third, the low success rate of medical malpractice plaintiffs’ cases even when the experts agree with the plaintiff (8% overall in Maryland) underscores that Joe Public’s inference from those few high verdicts is dead wrong: juries favor medical defendants in the courtroom.